mtrevisan/Boxon/README.md

 ### Maven dependency

-In order to include Boxon in a Maven project add the following dependency to your pom.xml (<b>Java 21 required</b>).
+To include Boxon in a Maven project, add the following dependency to your pom.xml (<b>Java 21 required</b>).

 Replace `x.y.z` below int the version tag with the latest [release number](https://github.com/mtrevisan/Boxon/releases).